onsats/bitcoindocs/blog/2024-05-06-how-to-create-taproot-script-address-and-spend-a-script-path.md

 2. Script B: x + 2 = 4
 3. Script C: x + 1 = 5

-Each equation is its script and is "wrapped" in a TapLeaf.
+Each equation is its own script and is "wrapped" in a TapLeaf.
 When there are multiple scripts defined we wrap those into branches called TapBranch.
 See the below diagram as an example: